larinntok/LTechStore-local-rag-assistant/README.md

 # LTechStore Local RAG Assistant

-An offline Retrieval-Augmented Generation (RAG) AI assistant built with Microsoft Foundry Local.
+An offline RAG AI assistant built with Microsoft Foundry Local.
 The assistant answers user questions using information retrieved from local documents instead of relying on internet access.

 ## Features